Manage data links

 - If you selected automatic updates for the element, the orange question mark appears on the Automatic Update Enabled

-Update linked elements without Excel data sources
+Manage the data in linked elements without using Excel data sources

 Manage linked data with the Data Links dialog

 When you have many linked elements in your presentation, managing their data individually can be impractical.
-The Data Links dialog gives you an overview of all the data links in your presentation and allows you to manage multiple linked elements simultaneously.
+The Data Links dialog gives you an overview of all data links in your presentation and allows you to manage multiple linked elements simultaneously.

 To open the Data Links dialog, on the PowerPoint ribbon, go to Insert > think-cell > Tools